bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Window on load, function." />
 </p>

-Here we&apos;re going to put the <b>on method</b> on the window object and the window itself.
+<p>Here we&apos;re going to put the <b>on method</b> on the window object and the
+window itself.
 We&apos;re looking for a <b>load</b> event and this <b>callback</b>
 function will run when <b>load</b> is completed, meaning all of the images for the page have downloaded.
-That will keep the script from running until the images are actually there.
+That will keep the script from running until the images are actually there.</p>

-Let&apos;s add this onto our script and we&apos;re going to put everything inside this window load function for our page.
+<p>Let&apos;s add this onto our script and we&apos;re going to put everything
+inside this window load function for our page.
 I&apos;m going to add my
 <b>jQuery</b> object and I&apos;m going to pass in the window object.
 I&apos;m
 going to use <b>on</b> and I&apos;m going to look for the <b>load</b> event, and then I&apos;m going to run a <b>callback</b> function.
-Then everything&apos;s going to go inside of these curly braces here.
+Then everything&apos;s going to go inside of these curly braces here.</p>

-While I&apos;m here, this function here, will work as a closure for the page for this function.
+<p>While I&apos;m here, this function here, will work as a closure for the page
+for this function.
 This thing is all in its own closure, we can add our
 <b>use strict</b> directive, right here.
 We don&apos;t need to make a separate
 IIFE, the Immediately Invoked Function Expression.
 We don&apos;t need that because we want this function to run when the page has loaded all its files.
-When it has, then we can say, okay, now you can run, and we&apos;re going to set up these variables in alert.
+When it has, then we can say, okay, now you can run, and we&apos;re going to set up these variables in alert.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 305. test slideshow, 400 (182) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">